Middle Rocks

 The Middle Rocks (Batuan Tengah; Jawi: باتون تڠه; 中岩礁 (Zhōngyánjiāo, Middle Rock Reef)) are two uninhabited small rocks separated by 250 m of open water at the eastern opening of the Strait of Singapore on the western edge of the South China Sea.
-The islands were disputed territory between Malaysia and Singapore (known as the Pedra Branca dispute) until, on 23 May 2008, the International Court of Justice decided that sovereignty over Middle Rocks belonged to Malaysia by 15 votes to one.
+As part of the Pedra Branca dispute, the islands were disputed territory between Malaysia and Singapore until, on 23 May 2008, the International Court of Justice decided that sovereignty over Middle Rocks belonged to Malaysia by 15 votes to one.

 Geography

-The Middle Rocks are 8.0 nmi to the southeast of the Malaysian state of Johor and just 0.6 nmi south of Pedra Branca, and stand between 0.6 m and 1.0 m above sea level.
+The Middle Rocks are 8.0 nmi to the southeast of the Malaysian state of Johor and 0.6 nmi south of Pedra Branca, and stand between 0.6 m and 1.0 m above sea level.

 Ownership dispute

 The approximate location of Middle Rocks in the South China Sea in relation to the countries and islands surrounding it.

 Together with Pedra Branca and another rock formation within the vicinity known as South Ledge, Middle Rocks were the subject of a territorial dispute between Malaysia and Singapore.
 For Middle Rocks and South Ledge, the dispute arose when Singapore claimed both islets in 1993.
 The matter was settled by the International Court of Justice in 2008, which ruled that Middle Rocks belonged to Malaysia and Pedra Branca to Singapore.
 The status of South Ledge remains unresolved.

 Following the decision, Singapore and Malaysia said they would hold discussions to establish the maritime border around the area.
 Both countries established the Malaysia-Singapore Joint Technical Committee (MSJTC) to implement the court's judgement.
 According to Malaysia, the MSJTC reached an impasse in November 2013.
 Malaysia clarified that one of the key reasons is that "the parties have been unable to agree over the meaning of the 2008 judgement as it concerns South Ledge and the waters surrounding Pedra Branca.

 Malaysia sent a team from its Mapping and Survey Department which constructed a flag pole, five markers and a monument between 4 and 12 June 2008.
 The Malaysian flag was raised and the team sang the Malaysian national anthem, Negaraku, during a ceremony which was covered by the press on 13 and 14 June 2008.